 Will Netflix save the show?
 More seasons?

-Fans of the original are in luck because season three of the Israeli The Baker and the Beauty is currently in production.
+Fans of the original are in luck because season three of the Israeli The Baker and the Beauty recently finished production.

 Although the Israeli version continues to be a chart-topper, the American adaptation originally aired on ABC in April 2020 and didn’t receive much attention.
 Back in June 2020, the show was canceled by ABC after only a single season.